You too can create your own sewing patterns and here's how!

 Don't worry I've broken it down for you below!

 Step 1: Work out what you're going to pattern cut

 Pattern cutting is like writing a recipe for a cake (for me that's a chocolate cherry roulade at the moment!).
 You just need to work out what ingredients and methods you'll need to make your final creation.
 Pattern cutting is no different.

 90% of the time pattern cutting starts with pattern blocks (basic sewing pattern stencils).
-If you need your own bodice and sleeves blocks, they're provided with our pattern cutting course and separately here.
+If you need your own bodice and sleeves blocks, they're included inside our pattern cutting courses or separately here.

 Once you've got your blocks you need to start by deciding which design (max 3 designs) to start with.
 On your design, annotate exactly what needs altering on your pattern blocks to make it look like your design.

 Here are a few pointers to help get those cogs turning:

 What fabric are you going to be using?
 The behaviour of the fabric may cause you to make different decisions, for example, pleats need to be bigger to stand out with thicker fabrics, silk can automatically create a more draped look so you may not need to add in much extra fabric to create a draped 'easy fitting' look.

 What is the overall fit?
 Wider, more fitted, longer, shorter?